dustinblackman/Championify/README.md

 ## [License](LICENSE)

-Championify isn't endorsed by Champgion.gg, Lolflavor or Riot Games and doesn't reflect the views or opinions of them or anyone officially involved in producing or managing League of Legends.
+Championify isn't endorsed by any of it's content sources or Riot Games and doesn't reflect the views or opinions of them or anyone officially involved in producing or managing League of Legends.
 League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.